It Wasn’t “Just Anxiety”: Recognizing the Signs of Postpartum Trauma

 Trauma is fear from what did happen (or almost did).

 You don’t need to "earn" a trauma diagnosis by having an emergency C-section or NICU stay.
-If your body felt unsafe, if your experience felt out of control—that’s enough.
+If your body felt unsafe, if your experience felt out of control, that’s enough.
 That’s valid.
+This is where birth trauma therapy becomes crucial: validating and untangling the trauma response from normal postpartum stress.

 Your Body is the First to Know